Saint Elizabeths Hospital East and West Cemeteries

 St. Elizabeths Hospital East and West Cemeteries are two historic cemeteries located on the grounds of St. Elizabeths Hospital.

 The West cemetery has burials from the Civil War and hospital patients.
-Most of the veterans buried in the West Campus cemetery were patients of the hospital and not casualties of the war.
+Most of the veterans buried in the cemetery, on the West Campus, were patients of the hospital and not casualties of the war.
 A burial ledger of hospital patients between 1917 and 1983 was transcribed and published in 2008.

-On the East Campus is the John Howard Cemetery, this cemetery has burials of veterans of multiple conflicts including the Civil War, Spanish–American War, World War I and II, a lone veteran of the War of 1812, and a Black Seminole Scout from the Seminole War.
+On the East Campus is the John Howard Cemetery.
+This cemetery has burials of veterans of multiple conflicts including the Civil War, Spanish–American War, World Wars I and II, a lone veteran of the War of 1812, and a Black Seminole Scout from the Seminole War.

-Access to the cemetery today is controlled by GSA with only authorized persons allowed.
+Access to the cemeteries today is controlled by the General Services Administration with only authorized persons allowed.